 - How is the behaviour of your art therapy client Jesse, and that of your colleagues' different clients, explained by your understanding of Maslow's hierarchy of needs, or would another theory explain Jesse's behaviour better?

-- How does Humanism as a Renaissance philosophy affect the evolution Spanish drama in general, and in particular plays such as Pedro Calderòn's The Mayor of Zalamea?
+- How does Humanism as a Renaissance philosophy affect the evolution of Spanish drama in general, and in particular in plays such as Pedro Calderòn's The Mayor of Zalamea?
 What do Calderòn's plays tell us about Humanism in 17th century Spain?

 - How does the theory of evolution predict what will happen to the AIDS virus in the population of Africa in general, and Johannesburg in particular, and does the data coming in confirm or contradict those predictions?

 Work out the spine of your essay: the route you're taking through the topic.
 Do this early, to help you decide what papers and books you must read fully, what you can skim in case it's useful, and what you can safely ignore.
 The simple, safe spine is to take one of the main things you're discussing at a time - one period, one country, one text, one theory - and say everything that needs saying about that one, before moving onto the next.
 The more fruitful option may be to pull out topics or themes (economics in the different countries, then politics, then terrain; imagery in all the texts, then language, then structure) or arguments (the different theories; the different historical contexts;) and discuss all your material together, heading by heading.
-Having a spine of topics, themes or arguments helps you go beyond merely describing what goes on in that country or that text, to analysing itm by highlighting what's the same and what's different in them.
-You can start to explore the reasons for the similarity and the differences.
+Having a spine of topics, themes or arguments helps you go beyond merely describing what goes on in that country or that text, to exploring it by highlighting what's the same and what's different in them.
+You can then start to analyse the reasons for the similarity and the differences.

 Write the first draft for yourself, to work out what you think, and the second draft for your reader, who doesn't yet know what you're trying to say.
 Some tips to make the whole process manageable:

 - Know what today's job on the essay is, and do it.
 Try not to get side-tracked into another section, or a different job (editing, say, when you should be checking references); if you're worried about forgetting an idea or correction, make a note.
 Don't fiddle, in other words.